-Caesar Augustus ruthlessly squashed civil wars within the empire and inaugurated the Pax Romana-"Roman peace."
-This "peace" lasted for approximately two hundred years and permeated the environment into which Jesus was born.
+Caesar Augustus ruthlessly squashed civil wars within the empire and established the Pax Romana-"Roman peace."
 Unlike the peace associated with Hebrew shalom-lovely, calm, and universally beneficial peace-this Roman peace held more oppressive connotations.
 This was a "peace" maintained at all costs by the heavy hand of Rome.
 It benefited those on top and in power at the expense of those below and on the margins of society.
-13
+10

 While Caesar Augustus ruled the Roman Empire and the world, Herod the Great was installed as a local king in Judea-the king of the Jews.
 As a personal friend of the famed couple Mark Antony and Cleopatra VII of Egypt, Herod governed at the time of Jesus's birth.

-However, he served as more of a puppet king, installed by the Romans to keep the peace in the seemingly insignificant Judean outpost.14
+However, he served as more of a puppet king, installed by the Romans to keep the peace in the seemingly insignificant Judean outpost.11

 Herod was a paranoid, murderous ruler.
-He built magnificent structures, and even cities like Caesarea Maritima, to appease the Romans above him while he was mistrusted and even hated by his Jewish subjects.
+He built magnificent structures, and even cities like Caesarea Maritima, while he was mistrusted and even hated by his Jewish subjects.
 Herod had no fewer than three of his own sons killed, as well as his most beloved wife, Mariamne, a Hasmonean princess.
-Caesar Augustus was thought to have said of Herod that it was "safer to be Herod's pig (bus) than his son (buios)."
+Caesar Augustus was thought to have said of Herod that it was "safer to be Herod's pig (hus) than his son (huios)."
 Knowing this, we are not surprised at the Massacre of the Innocents, an incident recorded in Matthew 2:16-18, when Herod ordered all boys aged two and under in the vicinity of Bethlehem to be murdered.